 9045 Lincoln Blvd., Los Angeles, CA 90045

 The Summer of Art at Otis College of Art and Design is a program designed for high school students aged 15 and older.
-From July 1st through the 26th, students “build and develop creative and artistic skills while exploring a specific medium or aspect of art and design.”
+Students “build and develop creative and artistic skills while exploring a specific medium or aspect of art and design.”
 Classes are small and include hands-on studio courses and labs.

 Annenberg Youth Academy for Media and Civic Engagement